CtrlK

 Distinctiveness Conflict Risk

-The unusual terminology ('Socratic deep interview', 'mathematical ambiguity gating') is distinctive enough to avoid conflicts with common skills, but it's unclear what domain this serves, making proper selection difficult.
+The unusual terminology ('Socratic deep interview', 'mathematical ambiguity gating') is distinctive enough that it's unlikely to conflict with common skills, but the lack of clarity about what it actually does means it could either never trigger or trigger inappropriately.

 2 / 3